defmans7/notifuse/README.md

 [![Go](https://github.com/Notifuse/notifuse/actions/workflows/go.yml/badge.svg)](https://github.com/Notifuse/notifuse/actions/workflows/go.yml)
 [![codecov](https://codecov.io/gh/Notifuse/notifuse/graph/badge.svg?token=VZ0HBEM9OZ)](https://codecov.io/gh/Notifuse/notifuse)

-**The open-source alternative to Mailchimp, Brevo, Mailjet, Listmonk, Mailerlite, and Klaviyo.**
+**The open-source alternative to Mailchimp, Brevo, Mailjet, Listmonk, Mailerlite, and Klaviyo, Loop.so, etc.**

 Notifuse is a modern, self-hosted email marketing platform that allows you to send newsletters and transactional emails at a fraction of the cost.
 Built with Go and React, it provides enterprise-grade features with the flexibility of open-source software.